DaveyDavey1901/alpha-fu-st-dev-hw1/README.md

 HTML

-1. The Html elements were changed for sematic clarity i.e. divs were chaged to section/article/nav/footer/header.
+1. The Html elements were changed for sematic clarity i.e. divs were changed to section/article/nav/footer/header.
-2. links were adjusted to ensure they worked as well as alt tags added
+2. links were adjusted to ensure they worked, as well as alt tags added.
-3. images were all reaized to speed up load times as they were initially huge.
+3. images were all resized to speed up load times as they were initially huge.
 4. comments were added to make the code easier to read.
 5. missing ids were added.
 6. title tags added to the heart at the bottom of page.